|

 not burden them by receiving any financial support.

-Paul says, “forgive me for this wrong”, he may not actually be
+When Paul says, “forgive me for this wrong”, I don't believe

 To

-further back up this point you can see what Paul says in the next verse
+further back up this point you can see what Paul says in verse 14 when he

-when he tells his readers that “he will now come and visit them for the
+tells his readers that “he will now come and visit them for the third

-third time”, and still will not ask for financial support because he
+time”, and still will not ask for financial support because he does not

 Once again, you see the underlying reason why Paul is writing this